dart-lang/build/builder_pkgs/mockito/NULL_SAFETY_README.md

 build_runner will generate the `http_server_test.mocks.dart` file which we import in `http_server_test.dart`.
-The path is taken directly from the file in which `@GenerateMocks` was found, changing the `.dart` suffix to `.mocks.dart`.
+The path is taken directly from the file in which `@GenerateNiceMocks` was found, changing the `.dart` suffix to `.mocks.dart`.
 If we previously had a shared mocks file which declared mocks to be used by multiple tests, for example named `shared_mocks.dart`, we can edit that file to generate mocks, and then import `shared_mocks.mocks.dart` in the tests which previously imported `shared_mocks.dart`.

 ### Custom generated mocks

 Mockito might need some additional input in order to generate the right mock for certain use cases.
-We can generate custom mock classes by passing MockSpec objects to the `customMocks` list argument in `@GenerateMocks`.
+We can generate custom mock classes by passing MockSpec objects to the `customMocks` list argument in `@GenerateNiceMocks`.

 #### Mock with a custom name